 • staying the same.

-Each of the 4 themes will include a set of indicators, supported by more detailed contributing state and trend measures.
+Each of the 4 themes includes a set of indicators, supported by more detailed contributing state and trend measures.
 They will cover a wide range of topics, including:

 • heritage